Roth & Co (Pint)

 Roth’s business importing wines and liquors originated around 1859, though he was recorded as a merchant in San Francisco as early as 1856.
 In 1861, his first city directory address was 508 Battery at the Old Court House building.
 By 1865, Joseph Roth had moved to 805 Montgomery.
 After a few years of operating on his own, Roth took on Henry Videau as a partner in 1867.
 They would eventually relocate 214 & 216 Pine Street which is embossed on our flask and remain partners until a name change in 1876 to Roth & Levy (Herman L. Levy).
 Levy would depart and for the next ten years or so it was Roth & Co. at the 214 & 216 Pine Street address.
 Adolph Roos and Simon Scheeline would join Joseph Roth as partners.

-Support: Sixty Years of Roth & Co — Sans Roth by Jack Sullivan
+Support: Reference to Sixty Years of Roth & Co — Sans Roth by Jack Sullivan

 Support: Whiskey Bottles of the Old West by John L. Thomas, 2002